jfmengels/elm-optimizations/Collapse if branches.md

 - Finding these optimizations could require plenty of checks, a combinatorial number of those.
 - Depending on how smart the optimizer is, this could be quite a brittle optimization.
 For better or worse, users will likely not notice this though.

 ## Minifiers

-It seems that minifiers (`uglifyjs` at least) alters branches with the same code to use the same body.
+It seems that minifiers (`uglifyjs` at least) sometimes alters branches with the same code to use the same body.

 ```js
 case 0: